+Ash Pond 2 is effectively incised on three sides and has an earthen internal divider dike on its fourth.
+Therefore, Ash Pond 2 does not have abutments.
 Based on the results of previous soil borings, the subsurface profile beneath the CCR impoundment generally consists of granular fill soils at the surface underlain by native granular or cohesive soil deposits.
 The relative density of the granular fill soils was typically in the medium dense to extremely dense range.
-Slope stability analyses exceed the criteria listed in §257.73(e)(1) for slip surfaces passing through the foundation.
+Slope stability analyses as determined by inspection exceed the criteria listed in §257.73(e)(1) for slip surfaces passing through the foundation based on analyses performed for Pond 3.
 A review of operational and maintenance procedures as well as current and past performance of the dikes has determined appropriate processes are in place for continued operational performance.

-Based on this evaluation, stable foundations were designed and constructed at Pond 3, and operational and maintenance procedures are appropriate to maintain the stable conditions.
-Therefore, Pond 3 meets the requirements presented in §257.73(d)(1)(i).
+Based on this evaluation, stable foundations were designed and constructed at Ash Pond 2, and operational and maintenance procedures are appropriate to maintain the stable conditions.
+Therefore, Ash Pond 2 meets the requirements presented in 257.73(d)(1)(i).